-- Wednesday Jan.
-23 — Undergraduate Students (Incoming Freshmen)
+- Thursday Jan.
+23 — Undergraduate Students (Incoming Freshmen),

 Graduate students will have the opportunity to network with fellow students and obtain information on the resources available on the campus, including career and internship opportunities, tips on virtual networking, the fitness center, student life and much more.
 Our goal is to provide you with the necessary tools to make your graduate college experience a success as well as to provide useful navigation strategies.

 Below are a few helpful links that will guide you through your college experience as a member of the Brooklyn College community:

 Provides you with important steps you should take each year toward becoming a successful student.
 An Experiential Curriculum is available for undergraduate and graduate students.